AlexanderHoogsteyn/EU-ETS-H2-support-instruments/README.md

 If the user does not have any of these programs installed, the installation should take approximately one hour.

-### Software requirements: (to be updated)
+### Software requirements:
-This code has been developed using Julia v1.5.
+This code has been developed using Julia v1.5 and is verified to be compatible up to v1.7.2 .
 The solver used is Gurobi v.9.0.

 The following Julia packages are required:
 - JuMP v.0.21.5